mui/material-ui/docs/data/joy/components/drawer/drawer.md

 ### Mobile navigation

+A common use case for the Drawer is mobile menus.

 {{"demo": "DrawerMobileNavigation.js"}}

-### Filter drawer
+### Inset drawer

-To create an inset panel, set the background and padding of the Drawer's content slot and then create a full height wrapper using [Sheet](/joy-ui/react-sheet/) or Box component.
+To make the Drawer not glued to the edge of the viewport, creating an inset style, use a combination of background and padding values on the Drawer component and either a Box or [Sheet](/joy-ui/react-sheet/) to the full-height wrapper.

 {{"demo": "DrawerFilters.js"}}